Alaska Airlines Visa Signature® credit card

 How to Use the Alaska Airlines Visa Signature Credit Card

-To make the most of the Alaska Airlines Visa Signature Credit Card, you’ll want to make sure you spend at least $2,000 on your card within three months of account opening to score the great welcome bonus.
-You’ll get 40,000 bonus miles, a $100 statement credit, and the Alaska companion fare, which you can use when you’re ready to book your next flight.
+To make the most of the Alaska Airlines Visa Signature Credit Card, you’ll want to make sure you spend at least $3,000 on your card within 90 days of account opening to score the great welcome bonus.
+You’ll get 40,000 bonus miles and the Alaska companion fare, which you can use when you’re ready to book your next flight.

 In the future, remember your cardmember anniversary date, so you can plan future flights around your annual reduced companion fare benefit.
 And whenever you plan travel with family or friends, save on baggage fees by booking all your flights on the same itinerary.
 The first free checked bag benefit applies for you and up to six people when you fly with Alaska Airlines, which can lead to a total savings of $30 per person, per one-way flight.